 Figure 1 - Principal component analysis of the transcript abundances of 4440 M. aeruginosa genes during a day/night cycle.
-Abundances are expressed as log base 2 of the normalized counts, for each replicate (a-c) at each sampling time (t1-t8).
+Abundances are expressed as log base 2 of the normalized counts (see Methods section for normalization procedure), for each replicate (a-c) at each sampling time (t1-t8).
 The 24 samples are projected onto the first two principal components (Dim.
 1 and Dim.
 2), explaining 48.9% and 15.8% of the variance of the dataset, respectively.
 Samples/replicates collected at different times over the day/night cycle appear with a different color code.
 The “_N” and “_D” codes in the sample names refer to night and day, respectively.

 Expression of the ccyA gene